pixled/esp-pixled-driver/README.md

 WS2815() |
 SK6812() |

-### Custom LED types
-However, the library can be used to drive any user defined led type.
+The library can also be used to drive any existing led type.
+See the [Using custom LED types](#using-custom-led-types) section to learn how.
-To do so, the appropriate config must be defined.
-Two things must be known, that can be find in the corresponding LED datasheet :
-- Color output order : RGB, GBR, GBRW, etc...
-- T0H, T0L, T1H, T1L constants, in nS.
-(Typically in the order of 100nS)

 ### Example usage
 ```